UCLALibrary/prl-harvester/README.md

     mvn vertx:initialize vertx:run

+Building the front-end application requires Node.js version 16.0 or higher.

 ## The `debug` Maven Profile

 The POM includes a `debug` profile for making it easier to debug test classes annotated with `@ExtendWith(VertxExtension.class)`.